davidcalikes/Marvelous-Matching/docs/README.md

     Marvelous Matching, was developed in response to the following technical issues within St Mary's Special School: <br>

     1. Software reliant on the defunct adobe flash player is now no longer functional.
-    2. A significant number of pupils with physical and learning disabilitiess find most early-learning applications too difficult to interact with.
+    2. A significant number of pupils with physical and learning disabilities find most early-learning applications too difficult to interact with.
-    3. There are currently no resources available that offer pupils the chance to match multiple categories within a single application.
+    3. There are currently no free resources available that offer pupils the chance to match multiple categories within a single application.
     4. There are no resources available that are compatible across multiple platforms.